-In addition to the WPFP state partners’ reports, the national Project team periodically releases materials on the conditions of low-income working families.
-WPFP publications also focus on how state and national policies can be strengthened to better assist these families in their pursuit of economic advancement and security.
-Project materials include a widely recognized national report on the conditions of low-income working families in the U.S. and policy briefs on key issues affecting low-income working families in the states.
+In addition to the WPFP state partners’ reports, the national Project team periodically released materials on the conditions of low-income working families.
+WPFP publications focused on how state and national policies can be strengthened to better assist these families in their pursuit of economic advancement and security.
+Project materials included widely recognized national reports on the conditions of low-income working families in the U.S. and policy briefs on key issues affecting low-income working families in the states.

 In 2010, the Project released “Building Opportunity: How States Can Leverage Capital and Infrastructure Investments to Put Working Families on a Path to Good Jobs.”
 Each year states spend billions of dollars to build and repair roads, bridges, sewers, schools, subsidized housing, and government facilities.
 These and other capital and infrastructure investments employ millions of construction workers.
 Increasingly states are looking for policies that expand access to these jobs to low-income working families.
 This Working Poor Families Project report, Building Opportunity, profiles how states can shape policies and program efforts to both 1) boost the supply of skilled workers by connecting low-income, low-skilled adults to construction-related skills development programs, and 2) increase employer commitment and demand for hiring these workers and paying them family-sustaining wages.